 As a distributor, if you supply a 'professional use only' product to a consumer you will be responsible for its safety and if the product could never be safe for use by consumers you should take such steps as are reasonable and necessary to ensure the marketing and supply of the product is very strictly controlled.Back to top

 The main obligation on a distributor is to supply a safe product.

-In particular you must act with due care to help ensure only safe products are supplied and must not supply products that, as a professional, you know (or should have presumed on the basis of information in your possession) to be dangerous.
-For example, if a product has been subject to a recall you must not supply any you may still have in stock.
+In particular you must act with due care to help ensure that only safe products are supplied, and you must not supply products that, as a professional, you know (or should have presumed on the basis of information in your possession) to be dangerous.
+For example, if a product has been subject to a recall, you must not supply any that you may still have in stock.

 - assess any risk posed by the product throughout the period of its use (where such risks are not immediately obvious)

 This means passing on all the warnings and instructions that accompany the product.

 A further obligation on distributors is to be able to show traceability of the products you supply.
 In practice the documentation that is required to support Inland Revenue and VAT requirements should be sufficient, as long as they show from whom the goods were purchased and, if not for retail, to whom they were sold.
 Such records have to be kept for a minimum of six years, which should cover your GPSR obligations.